TimbuApp/docs/docs/products/get-product.md

 `GET /products`

-This is a protected endpoint so as part of the request, you need to send `APP_ID` and `API_KEY` query params
+This is a protected endpoint so as part of the request, you need to send `Appid` and `Apikey` query params
 ## Parameters

 ### Query Parameters